-Faculty of Law 4th Floor, Law Centre University of Alberta Edmonton, Alberta T6G 2H5 E-mail: kwilson@law.ualberta.ca acceptable in Laboratory Medicine and Pathology.
-Please inquire with the
+Faculty of Law 4th Floor, Law Centre University of Alberta Edmonton, Alberta T6G 2H5 E-mail: kjwilson@law.ualberta.ca

 The Faculty of Law offers programs of graduate study leading to a master's degree and a postgraduate diploma in laws.
 The Faculty also offers programs of joint study with the Faculty of Business leading to a combined MBA-LLB or program.